-Ice Skating in Toronto: 14 Best Outdoor Rinks in 2024
+Ice Skating in Toronto: 15 Best Outdoor Rinks in 2025

 Growing up in Toronto, I’ve had the privilege of enjoying the city through all the seasons.
 No matter when you visit Toronto, there are so many fun and interesting things to do!
-But when winter arrives and covers the city in a fresh layer of snow, it’s time for one of the best outdoor winter activities ever: ice skating.

-In this post, I’m excited to share what I consider to be the 12 BEST leisure skating rinks in Toronto and tips for the perfect skating excursion in the city.
-So, lace up those skates and keep reading to find the best outdoor skating rink in Toronto!
+In this post, I’m excited to share what I consider to be the BEST outdoor ice skating rinks in Toronto, where to rent skates, and tips for the perfect skating excursion in the city.

-Outdoor Skating Rinks in Toronto Worth Visiting 2024
+Outdoor Skating Rinks in Toronto Worth Visiting

 ❆ Visit my Google Maps leisure skating list for the location of each of these outdoor skating rinks in Toronto.